 Green tea is packed with health benefits.
 But did you know that green tea also burns fat and boosts metabolism?
 That’s right!
-Drinking a cup of green tea each morning can boost your metabolism for the day and help you lose weight.
+Drinking a cup of green tea for weight loss each morning can boost your metabolism for the day.

 EGCG Catechin: The Distinctive Ingredient in Green Tea for Weight Loss

 Due to its minimal processing, green tea has a high concentration of antioxidants called polyphenols.
 One particular type of polyphenol compound found in green tea is catechins, which are responsible for most of green tea’s positive health effects, including weight loss.
 The three main green tea catechins are epicatechin, epicatechin gallate and epigallocatechin gallate (EGCG).

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 Research suggests consuming the EGCG catechin will provide the most benefit for both maximizing weight loss and preventing weight gain.
 A study published in the Journal of Nutrition revealed that mice adhering to a poor diet with EGCG supplementation experienced decreases in body weight and body fat percentage compared to the mice following the same diet without the EGCG treatment.